niquewoodhouse/jekyll-blog/wirewax.md

 		      </div>
 		      <div class="unit two-thirds">
 		      	<p>
 		      		With a team ratio of 15 developers to 1 product designer (me) it was important to be as helpful &amp; quick as possible.
-The project scope, the CEO's vision &amp; our limited resources, meant using agile &amp; waterfall project management methodologies.
+The project scope, the CEO's vision &amp; our limited resources, meant using agile &amp; waterfall methodologies.
 An MVP was defined &amp; once each feature was designed &amp; approved, the development team would begin implementation.
 		      	</p>
 		      	<p>
 		      		I followed up by designing the next features in the pipeline, whilst also working with the development teams to execute the currently developed features through to completion. <span class="block pFocus">Team ratio of 15 developers to 1 designer (me)</span>